 Typically, designers use black or white when they design a single-color logo, but the use of other colors is becoming wildly popular.
 Have a look at these tips on how to create a logo using a single color:

-Facebook, Coca Cola, Samsung are examples of famous brands that have one color logos.
+Facebook, Coca Cola, Samsung, Graphic Springs are examples of famous brands that have one color logos.
 The logos look effortless, but they scream sophistication that is easy on the eyes.

 8. Single Image Logo Design Trends